dagster-io/dagster/python_modules/dagster/docs/intro_tutorial/part_two.rst

 This pipeline introduces a few new concepts.

-1. Solids can have **inputs** defined by instances of ``InputDefinition``.
-Inputs allow us to connect solids to each other, and gives dagster information about solids' dependencies (and, as we'll see later, optionally lets dagster check the types of the inputs at runtime).
+1. Solids can have **inputs** defined by instances of :py:class:`InputDefinition <dagster.InputDefinition>`.
+Inputs allow us to connect solids to each other, and gives dagster information about solids' dependencies (and, as we'll see later, optionally let dagster check the types of the inputs at runtime).

-2. Solids' **dependencies** on each other are expressed by instances of ``DependencyDefinition``.
+2. Solids' **dependencies** on each other are expressed by instances of :py:class:`DependencyDefinition <dagster.DependencyDefinition>`.
-    You'll notice the new argument to ``PipelineDefinition`` called ``dependencies``, which is a dict that defines the connections between solids in a pipeline's DAG.
+    You'll notice the new argument to :py:class:`PipelineDefinition <dagster.PipelineDefinition>` called ``dependencies``, which is a dict that defines the connections between solids in a pipeline's DAG.

     .. literalinclude::  ../../tutorials/intro_tutorial/part_two.py
        :lines: 22-26